 Choose your path

-Pending home sales dropped 1.5% in April, marking the 16th consecutive month of year-over-year declines, the National Association of Realtors reported May 30.
-The Midwest was the only region to see growth in pending home sales, which were up 1.3% for the month.
+Pending home sales fell 3.9% in April, marking the sixth consecutive monthly decline and 11 months of year-over-year declines, the National Association of Realtors reported May 26.
+The Midwest was the only region to see a monthly increase in April.
+Overall, pending contracts are at their slowest pace in nearly a decade.

 Pop up content here.